tringoli/AR-VR-for-IL-2-Sturmovik-1946/README-WIN-EN.md

 There are many AR devices available in stores and marketplaces in your country.
 You shouldn't have any trouble adapting the IL-2 to any of them.
 There are no recommendations for which one to choose; it's up to you.

 #### What do we need?
 1. OpenTrack ([GitHub](https://github.com/opentrack/opentrack)) or specialized AR object tracking software. *The first option is preferred for greater flexibility*

 #### Setup
-1. Install OpenTrack
-2. Prepare your AR device (as described in the product manual)
+1. Prepare your AR device (as described in the product manual)
-3. Open OpenTrack.
-Select…
+2. Open OpenTrack.
+Select a convenient data source (PointTracker usually works)
-4. Launch IL-2.
+3. Launch IL-2.
 If successful, the in-game camera will follow your head

-5. Enjoy!
+4. Enjoy!

 ### Free AR
 It's based on head tracking using the AI ​​built into OpenTrack.
 You can use your smartphone *or webcam*.

 #### What do we need?
 1. Opentrack ([GitHub](https://github.com/opentrack/opentrack))
 2. Any app for turning your smartphone into a PC camera. *You can try Camo Studio to get started*
 3. For low latency, we recommend using a USB cable or stable 5G Wi-Fi

 #### Setup
-1. Install Opentrack
-2. Prepare your smartphone.
+1. Prepare your smartphone.
 Its primary/selected camera should correctly record your head, taking into account lighting, to avoid tracking inaccuracies
-3. Open the camera software on both your PC and smartphone
+2. Open the camera software on both your PC and smartphone
-4. Open Opentrack.
-Select…
+3. Open OpenTrack.
+Select NeuralNet as the output interface.
+Go to the output settings, select the camera, and calibrate
-5. Launch IL-2.
+4. Launch IL-2.
 If successful, the in-game camera will follow your head

-6. Enjoy!
+5. Enjoy!

 ## VR Adaptation for IL-2
 To achieve the best image quality, you need to invest in specialized software.
 Here we'll use VorpX to convert 2D to 3D VR.
 We'll describe how to work with and without SteamVR.